ComuneTrento/CPD/microservice-common/README.md

-# CPD common
+# Microservice common

-Just a set of classes used by the other projects.
-It configures the discovery infrastructure.
+A set of classes used by the other microservice projects.

-Before building make sure to execute an `npm install` from the `src/main/resources/it/beng/microservice/schema` directory, in order to download and install the Ajv schema validator javascript library needed by the Java nashorn engine.
+The building executes `npm install` on the `src/main/resources/it/beng/microservice/schema` directory, in order to download and install the Ajv schema validator javascript library user by the Nashorn engine.

 ## Build